-Chaplains and Religious Affairs Specialists and NCOs engage in SLE only when directed by their commanders.
-The focus of the SLE is religion and its impact on operations, which is the whole purpose of external advisement.
-UMT members build relationships of mutual trust and respect, promote human rights, and deepen cultural understanding through dialogue and discussion.
-When UMTs take part in SLE, they cannot be tasked to collect information for the purpose of intelligence.
-Chaplains are non-combatants, and they must not jeopardize that status.
+Chaplains and Religious Affairs Specialists engage in SLE only when directed by their commanders.
+The focus of SLE is religion and its impact on operations, which is the whole purpose of external advisement.
+UMT members build relationships of mutual trust and respect, promote human rights, and deepen cultural understanding through dialogue and discussion.45 When UMTs take part in SLE, they cannot be tasked to collect information for the purpose of intelligence.46 Chaplains are non-combatants, and they must not jeopardize that status.

-&lt;sup>44 Ibid., 4-2, 4-3.
+45 Ibid., 4-2, 4-3.